Other Integrations

 const { Page } = pageContext

-// We have control over how we use our UI framework to render our pages to HTML
+// We control how we use our UI framework to render our pages to HTML

 const pageHtml = await renderToHtml(Page)